 - Wait at least two hours, but then do another charging session.

 As with any dog training, make sure your training sessions are no longer than 15 minutes, and stop if your dog seems anxious or distressed.
-And always give your dog lots of praise and pets at the end of a session.
-Happy clicking!
+Always give your dog lots of praise and pets at the end of a session, and remember: take your time, don't be afraid to repeat lessons until you're certain your dog has understood and mastered the concept, and be patient!